jlauemoeller/enzyme/README.md

 ## Features

 - **Path-based or programmatic construction**: Lenses can be constructed either from string paths or programmatically.
-Paths can include slices, wildcards, filters, prisms, and isomorphisms.
+Paths can include slices, wildcards, filters, and isomorphisms.
 In most cases, the path syntax is more concise and easier to read but programmatic construction is available for dynamic scenarios and for when you need filters that cannot be expressed in the path syntax.
 - **Filter expressions**: The lens focus can be fine tuned using filter expressions with logical operators and comparison operators.
 Isomorphisms can be applied within filters for type-safe comparisons.
-- **Prisms**: You can select and filter tagged tuples (aka. "sum types") like `{:ok, value}` and `{:error, reason}`.
-Enzyme supports optional retagging and value reassembly so you can project sum types into different shapes.
-- **Extensible Isomorphisms**: Lenses can use bidirectional transformations (isomorphims) for viewing or transforming data through a conversion layer.
+- **Extensible Isomorphisms**: Lenses can use bidirectional transformations (isomorphisms) for viewing or transforming data through a conversion layer.
 You can use built-in isos or define arbitrarily complex custom ones.
 - **Composable**: Lenses can be composed together to create complex queries and transformations from smaller reusable parts.
 - **Reusable**: Create reusable lens objects or selector/transformer functions for repeated use.
 This improves performance by avoiding repeated parsing of path strings.
 - **Efficient**: Designed for performance with minimal overhead.
 The parser is a fast recursive descent parser, and lens operations are optimized for common use cases.